Respecting your privacy

 - Erasure - in some circumstances you can ask me to remove your details from my records (this is sometimes called 'the right to be forgotten')

 - Fair profiling - you can ask that any processes I automate are done by a person instead of a computer.
 I don’t automate any information processing, although I do use online forms to collect information.
-If you prefer not to complete these, the information can be collected face to face at our first session.
+If you prefer not to complete these, the information can be collected face to face during our first session.

 - Right of access - you can have a copy of the information I hold at any time, by requesting it in writing.
 If you do this it will be provided within 30 days and free of charge.